 Lundin’s controversial operations in Sudan have been regularly discussed at Annual General Meetings.
-In 2001, when the company faced strong criticism, its shareholders strongly supported Adolf H. Lundin to carry on.
-The company’s role in Sudan and handling of its consequences has since enjoyed the backing of the overwhelming majority of shareholders.
-The same is true for Petronas and OMV.
+In 2001, when the company faced strong criticism, the shareholders endorsed Adolf H. Lundin decision to continue the operations in Sudan.
+The company’s role in Sudan and its handling of the consequences has since enjoyed the loyal backing of its shareholders.
+The AGMs of Petronas and OMV never discussed their controversial operations in Sudan.

 March 2020 proposals by Egbert Wesselink from PAX to the Annual General Meeting to claw-back management remunerations in case of misconduct, felony and actions that damage to the company; and to assess the financial and reputational risks and costs of the company’s confrontational legal strategy.
 Voted down with a 99% majority.